 - In System, toggle the switch next to Continue running background apps when Google Chrome is closed.
 This will grey it out and be turned off.

-2. Fixing high CPU on Firefox
+2. Fix Twitch’s high CPU usage on Firefox

 - The first thing that you can do is open Firefox in Troubleshoot Mode.